 Letter Meaning Number

 A Excellent 90 - 100

 В Good 80 - 89

-Page 16 of 32

 С Fair 79 - 75

 D Passing 74 - 70

 F Failing 69 - Below

 Each program has phase examination that must be passed in order to demonstrate competency.
 These competency exams occur on or at 150 clock hours, 300 clock hours, 450 clock hours, and 900 clock hours.
 Students receiving tool kits from the school must pass a required examination after 150 clock hours in order to demonstrate knowledge in how to safely use tools on clients.
-All students enrolled in the barber and cosmetology 1500 programs must complete the state written exam between 1000 clock hours and 1200 clocks to be considered making progress towards graduation.